Skip Navigation

 Annotation: This final report summarizes Montana's efforts to improve and stabilize the state oral health system, assess children's oral health needs, and ensure a comprehensive system of oral health care with funding from the State Oral Health Collaborative Systems grant program for the period September 1, 2003, to August 31, 2007.
 Project accomplishments and challenges pertaining to the Montana dental summits, Oral Health Alliance, and oral health plan are discussed.
 Additional topics include the Early Head Start and Head Start oral health forum, legislative activities, the School Oral Health Assessment Report of Findings, the Make Your Smile Count screening project, initiating and sustaining a medical and dental collaborative, an oral health media campaign, the Miles for Healthy Smiles program, a school-based fluoride mouthrinse program, Basic Screening Surveys, a survey of dental hygienists and dental assistants, and Give Kids a Smile Day.
 [Funded by the Maternal and Child Health Bureau]

-Keywords: Children, Dental care, Final reports, Montana, Needs assessment, Oral health, Program descriptions, State programs, Systems development
+Keywords: Children, Final reports, Montana, Needs assessment, Oral health, Oral health care, Program descriptions, State programs, Systems development

 Association of State and Territorial Health Officials.
 2006.
 Bringing home better birth outcomes.
 Washington, DC: Association of State and Territorial Health Officials, 6 pp. (Issue brief)